lrs - Man Page

 A polyhedron can be described by a list of inequalities (H-representation) or by a list of its vertices and extreme rays (V-representation).

 fel projects an input H-representation onto a given set of variables using Fourier-Motzkin elimination.
 For a V-representation it extracts the specified columns.
-The output is non-redundant and can be can be piped directly into lrs. fel is a link to lrs which performs these functions via the eliminate and project options.
+The output is non-redundant and can be can be piped directly into lrs.
+This is an alias of lrs which can also perform these functions via the eliminate and project options.

-hvref/xvref produce a cross reference list between H- and V-representations.
-See UTILITIES.
+hvref/xref produce a cross reference list between H- and V-representations.
+See xref(1).

-Fukuda's FAQ page\u[1] contains a more detailed introduction to the problem, along with many useful tips for the new user.
+Fukuda's FAQ page[1] contains a more detailed introduction to the problem, along with many useful tips for the new user.
 User's guide for lsrslib[8]

 File formats